OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="deletemonitoreditems"></a>
 # **DeleteMonitoredItems**
-> DeleteMonitoredItemsResponse DeleteMonitoredItems (DeleteMonitoredItemsRequest? deleteMonitoredItemsRequest = null)
+> DeleteMonitoredItemsResponse DeleteMonitoredItems (DeleteMonitoredItemsRequest deleteMonitoredItemsRequest = null)